On a good day, and in the right conditions, the MV Pacific Gas is without doubt one of the best wreck dives in Papua New Guinea.

 The liquefied gas was stored in two large cylindrical, refrigerated vessels located in the middle section of the ship.

-In 1972 the Nanayo Maru was sold to the Australian company Liquefied Gas Carriers and renamed the MV Pacific Gas
+In 1972 the Nanayo Maru was sold to the Australian company Liquefied Gas Carriers & renamed the MV Pacific Gas

-The ship was then put into service transporting gas cargoes between Australia and PNG for Boral Gas until 1980, when it was assessed as being at the end of its effective operating life.
+The ship was then put into service transporting gas cargoes between Australia and PNG for Boral Gas.

-The hull of the ship was subsequently sold to a group of enterprising Port Moresby businessmen, led by the prominent politician Sir Hugo Berghauser.
+The hull of the ship was then sold to a group of enterprising Port Moresby businessmen, led by the prominent politician Sir Hugo Berghauser.

 Sir Hugo planned to run it aground on Ela Beach and convert it into a seafood restaurant & nightclub…

-Unfortunately for him & his partners, permission to ground the Pacific Gas was refused by Port Moresby’s Town Planner and the ship ended up moored in the harbor until June 1986.
+However permission to ground the Pacific Gas was refused by Port Moresby’s Town Planner.

 Bob Halstead is probably best known for his role in pioneering the liveaboard dive industry in Milne Bay with his boat the Telita.